-The National Academy of Forensic Engineers has three levels of membership, (1) Fellow, (2) Senior and (3) Member.
+The National Academy of Forensic Engineers has three levels of membership: (1) Fellow, (2) Senior and (3) Member.

 Litigation support is a specialized field of engineering.
 It requires experience in the engineering disciplines and knowledge of legal procedures.
-The National Academy of Forensic Engineers provides training for engineers in the legal process and how the legal system works.
+The National Academy of Forensic Engineers provides training for engineers in the legal process and on how the legal system works.

 Attorneys call on forensic engineers to explain the technical aspects to the judge and jury.
-An effective forensic engineer will take the time to interpret the technical in layman's terms.
+An effective forensic engineer will take the time to interpret the technical in layperson's terms.
 The technical world of the forensic engineer can get very complicated when dealing with engineering sciences in the investigation of accidents, incidents, failures and performance problems.

 The attorney wants the forensic engineer to determine the most probable cause of a failure or of an accident.

-A forensic engineer must be willing to continue to study and learn.
+A forensic engineer must continue to study and learn.
 The learning curve is much higher for forensic engineers than the minimum requirements established by the engineering profession for maintenance of a professional engineering license.
 The National Academy of Forensic Engineers encourages members to advance their engineering expertise by expanding their education in their discipline.